kr-colab/disperseNN2/docs/source/usage.rst

 		ts.dump("temp_wd/TreeSeqs/my_sequence_12345_recap.trees")

-For planning the total number of simulations, consider the following things.
-First: you can get away with fewer simulations by taking repeated, pseudo-independent samples from each simulation—--that is, if the simulated populations are sufficiently large relative to the sample size.
-Second: if the simulatios explore a large parameter space, e.g. more than	one or two free	parameters, then largertraining sets may be required.
-In our analysis, we ran 1000 simulations while varying only the dispersal rate parameter, and sample 50	times from each	simulation (see Preprocessing, below).
+For planning the total number of simulations, consider the following.
+First, you can get away with fewer simulations by taking repeated, pseudo-independent samples from each simulation—--that is, if the simulated populations are sufficiently large relative to the sample size.
+Second, if the simulations explore a large parameter space, e.g. more than	one or two free	parameters, then larger training sets may be required.
+In our analysis, we ran 1000 simulations while varying only the dispersal rate parameter, and sampled 50 times from each	simulation (see Preprocessing, below).

 The only real requirements of ``disperseNN2`` regarding training data are: genotypes are in a 2D array, the corresponding sample locations are in a table with two columns, and the targets are in a table with one column; all as numpy arrays.
 Therefore, simulation programs other than ``SLiM`` could be used in theory.
 However, given the strict format of the input files, we do not recommend users attempt to generate training data from sources other than ``SLiM``.